It was a busier week on the economic calendar, in the week ending 17th September.

 Of the 61 stats, 21 came in ahead forecasts, with 27 economic indicators coming up short of forecasts.
 There were 13 stats that were in line with forecasts in the week.

 Looking at the numbers, 29 of the stats reflected an upward trend from previous figures.
 Of the remaining 32 stats, 30 reflected a deterioration from previous.

-For the Greenback, the FOMC policy decision and projections were the key drivers.
-In the week ending 18th June, the Dollar Spot Index rallied by 2.32% to 92.225.
-In the previous week, the Dollar had risen by 0.46% to 90.5550.
+For the Greenback, upbeat economic data and sentiment towards monetary policy delivered support in the week.
+In the week ending 17th September, the Dollar Spot Index rose by 0.66% to 93.195.
+In the previous week, the Dollar had risen by 0.59% to 92.582.

 Out of the U.S

-In the week ending 11th June, initial jobless claims rose from 375k to 412k.
-Economists had forecast a decline to 359k.
+Jobless claims figures failed to impress, however, with sub-300k remaining elusive.
+In the week ending 10th September, initial jobless claims rose from 312k to 332k.
+Economists had forecast an increase to 330k.